AtomosIO/jeeves/README.md

 jeeves
 ======

-Jeeves is the agent used to execute Atomos Carbon tasks.
+Jeeves is the agent used to setup the environment for and execute Atomos Carbon tasks.